asha-wood96/parked-car-fine/README.md

 This program is a general template I followed in the section programming challenge "Parking Ticket Simulator" of chapter 14 in the textbook "starting out with c++ from control structures through objects" (8th ed.)

+Copy and paste the program in an IDE to run the program and see results